A look at COVID-19 vaccinations in Canada on Tuesday, Feb. 16, 2021

 Newfoundland is reporting 2,091 new vaccinations administered over the past seven days for a total of 14,687 doses given.
 The province has administered doses at a rate of 28.048 per 1,000.
 There were zero new vaccines delivered to Newfoundland for a total of 20,950 doses delivered so far.
 The province has received enough of the vaccine to give 4.0 per cent of its population a single dose.
 The province has used 70.11 per cent of its available vaccine supply.

-New Brunswick is reporting zero new vaccinations administered over the past seven days for a total of 18,643 doses given.
-The province has administered doses at a rate of 23.90 per 1,000.
+New Brunswick is reporting 2,539 new vaccinations administered over the past seven days for a total of 21,182 doses given.
+The province has administered doses at a rate of 27.155 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 26,825 doses delivered so far.
 The province has received enough of the vaccine to give 3.4 per cent of its population a single dose.
-The province has used 69.5 per cent of its available vaccine supply.
+The province has used 78.96 per cent of its available vaccine supply.

-Ontario is reporting zero new vaccinations administered for a total of 467,626 doses given.
-The province has administered doses at a rate of 31.835 per 1,000.
+Ontario is reporting 12,751 new vaccinations administered for a total of 480,377 doses given.
+The province has administered doses at a rate of 32.703 per 1,000.
 There were zero new vaccines delivered to Ontario for a total of 523,675 doses delivered so far.
 The province has received enough of the vaccine to give 3.6 per cent of its population a single dose.
-The province has used 89.3 per cent of its available vaccine supply.
+The province has used 91.73 per cent of its available vaccine supply.

-Manitoba is reporting zero new vaccinations administered for a total of 55,065 doses given.
-The province has administered doses at a rate of 39.989 per 1,000.
-There were zero new vaccines delivered to Manitoba for a total of 61,800 doses delivered so far.
-The province has received enough of the vaccine to give 4.5 per cent of its population a single dose.
-The province has used 89.1 per cent of its available vaccine supply.
+Manitoba is reporting 979 new vaccinations administered for a total of 56,044 doses given.
+The province has administered doses at a rate of 40.70 per 1,000.
+There were 7,800 new vaccines delivered to Manitoba for a total of 69,600 doses delivered so far.
+The province has received enough of the vaccine to give 5.1 per cent of its population a single dose.
+The province has used 80.52 per cent of its available vaccine supply.

-Saskatchewan is reporting zero new vaccinations administered for a total of 49,645 doses given.
-The province has administered doses at a rate of 42.102 per 1,000.
+Saskatchewan is reporting 196 new vaccinations administered for a total of 49,841 doses given.
+The province has administered doses at a rate of 42.268 per 1,000.
 There were zero new vaccines delivered to Saskatchewan for a total of 46,525 doses delivered so far.
 The province has received enough of the vaccine to give 3.9 per cent of its population a single dose.
-The province has used 106.7 per cent of its available vaccine supply.
+The province has used 107.1 per cent of its available vaccine supply.

-British Columbia is reporting zero new vaccinations administered for a total of 162,982 doses given.
-The province has administered doses at a rate of 31.761 per 1,000.
+British Columbia is reporting 8,773 new vaccinations administered for a total of 171,755 doses given.
+The province has administered doses at a rate of 33.47 per 1,000.
 There were zero new vaccines delivered to British Columbia for a total of 188,500 doses delivered so far.
 The province has received enough of the vaccine to give 3.7 per cent of its population a single dose.
-The province has used 86.46 per cent of its available vaccine supply.
+The province has used 91.12 per cent of its available vaccine supply.

 Yukon is reporting zero new vaccinations administered for a total of 11,514 doses given.
 The territory has administered doses at a rate of 275.91 per 1,000.
 There were zero new vaccines delivered to Yukon for a total of 18,900 doses delivered so far.
 The territory has received enough of the vaccine to give 45 per cent of its population a single dose.
 The territory has used 60.92 per cent of its available vaccine supply.

-Nunavut is reporting zero new vaccinations administered for a total of 6,205 doses given.
-The territory has administered doses at a rate of 160.228 per 1,000.
+Nunavut is reporting 440 new vaccinations administered for a total of 6,645 doses given.
+The territory has administered doses at a rate of 171.59 per 1,000.
 There were zero new vaccines delivered to Nunavut for a total of 15,400 doses delivered so far.
 The territory has received enough of the vaccine to give 40 per cent of its population a single dose.
-The territory has used 40.29 per cent of its available vaccine supply.
+The territory has used 43.15 per cent of its available vaccine supply.

 Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.